 Factor 1: e) Evidence of Sound Community Engagement through the Patient Panel

-The Department’s Guidelinedd for community engagement defines “community” as the Patient Panel, and requires that at minimum, the Applicant must “consult” with groups representative of the Applicant's Patient Panel.
+The Department’s Guidelinedd for community engagement defines “community” as the Patient Panel, and requires that at minimum, the Applicant must “consult” with groups representative of t+

+he Applicant's Patient Panel.
 Regulations state that efforts in such consultation should consist of engaging “community coalitions statistically representative of the Patient Panel.”ee

 To fulfill the community engagement requirement, the Applicant took the actions described below and engaged with the medical community and its referral sources in the area including with SSH, South Shore Medical Center, Manet Community Health Center, and Healthcare South P.C.